 Gmyrek listed some oils you might come across and the benefits of each:

 Gmyrek says that this oil comes from argan fruit trees that are indigenous to Morocco.
 It boosts skin elasticity and contains essential fatty acids, "namely omega-3, -6, and -9s, which can improve hydration, hyperpigmentation, and the health of the skin barrier."

 Now that we know the benefits of various oils, you might want to try some different blends or formulations.
 Below is a list of some of Gmyrek's and our recommendations.

-But before you buy, Gmyrek cautions that a lot of these over-the-counter products are not tests for claims the same way prescription drugs are tests.
+But before you buy, Gmyrek cautions that a lot of these over-the-counter products are not tested for claims the same way prescription drugs are tested.
 "So we can only go by the manufacturer's tests and claims," she says.
-"Even though a product many contain vitamin A or vitamin C, for example, depending on the way it is formulated or packaged, it may or may not be biologically active—i.e., it may not work!"
+"Even though a product may contain vitamin A or vitamin C, for example, depending on the way it is formulated or packaged, it may or may not be biologically active—i.e., it may not work!"
 Therefore, it's best to do your research, read the labels carefully, and understand that some products might work on your skin and some might not.

 Gmyrek says this is a very economical choice that is still effective with ingredients like argan, camelina, and coconut oils.
 It's formulated to reduce the appearance of fine lines, wrinkles, scars, stretch marks, and uneven skin tone.

 This is one of my personal favorites.
 Applying just a couple of drops leaves my skin looking so refreshed and hydrated the next morning.
 It contains botanical oils like lavender, squalane, and evening primrose and is paraben-, sulfate-, and phthalate-free.